ksctl/ksctl/website/docs/providers/azure.md

----
-sidebar_position: 1
----

 # Azure

-AZURE support for the HA and Managed Cluster
+Azure support for the HA and Managed Cluster

-## Prequisites
+## Usage Prequisites

 :::note
 we need credentials to access clusters